thearyanahmed/mcp-digitalocean/README.md

 }
 ```

-You can add any of the endpoints listed in the [Supported Services](#supported-services) section.
+You can add any of the endpoints listed in the [Available Services](#available-services) section.

 #### Local Installation